How Much Does It Cost to Set Up a Trust? A 2026 Guide

 If you own a business, your estate plan becomes much more specialized.
 The complexity of valuing the business, planning for succession, and managing assets means the cost to set up your trust will be higher, often ranging from $5,000 to $10,000 or more.
 This isn’t just about transferring assets; it’s about ensuring the continuity of your business and protecting its value for your heirs.
 A standard trust won’t cut it.
 You need a plan that addresses buy-sell agreements, tax implications, and a clear transition of leadership.
 This requires detailed business planning integrated directly into your estate plan, which is a highly specialized service.

-Don’t Forget to Budget for These Costs
+Don’t Forget to Budget for These Other Costs

 When you’re thinking about the cost of an estate plan, it’s easy to focus only on the initial price tag for creating the documents.
 But a complete financial picture includes a few other costs that can come up down the road.
 Planning for these expenses from the start helps you avoid surprises and ensures your plan works exactly as you intend it to.
 Think of it less like a one-time purchase and more like maintaining a valuable asset.
 These costs aren’t meant to be scary; they’re simply part of a thorough and effective plan that protects your family for years to come.
 By understanding the full scope, you can make smarter, more confident decisions about your future.

-Funding Your Trust
+The Cost of Actually Funding Your Trust

 Creating your trust document is a huge first step, but it’s not the last one.
 For your trust to actually work, you need to “fund” it.
 This is the process of legally transferring your assets—like your house, bank accounts, and investments—from your name into the name of the trust.
 While this sounds complicated, it’s a critical step that your attorney will guide you through.
 There can be small costs associated with this process, such as county recording fees for filing a new deed for your property.
 This is an essential part of a complete estate planning process that ensures your assets can avoid probate and be managed according to your wishes.